 Can I check the status of my application?

 Yes!
 When you apply, you can create a username and password that you use to access your application.
 Visit the Self-Service Center portal to edit and submit your application.
 Your admissions decision will be published there as well and you may confirm your enrollment as well in the Self-Service Center.
 We do not offer a paper application.

 How long before I know the decision of the Admissions Committee?

 Columbia Seminary has rolling admissions, which means we consider applications as they are completed.
 We do our best to get a decision back to you within one month of receiving all of your application materials.
-You can always call the Admissions Office to get a better idea of when you will receive news of your decision.
+You are welcome to check the status of your application via the application portal or by contacting the Admissions Office.

 Yes, any full-time MDiv, MA(TS), or MAPT student, regardless of denomination, may apply for need-based financial aid.
 New students must complete the FAFSA for aid eligibility determination.
 Please select your desire for need-based aid on your admissions application.